openjdk/leyden/test/hotspot/jtreg/premain/javac_new_workflow/README.md

 - The caches are stored in the file specified by the `-XX:CacheDataStore=<app>.cds` option
     - The implementation is still a work in progress.
 AOT integration is not done yet.
-    - As an imtermediate step, the AOT cache may be stored in a separate file.
+    - As an intermediate step, the AOT cache may be stored in a separate file.

 - The `-XX:CacheDataStore` option is intended to be a replacement for the existing `-XX:SharedArchiveFile` option.